PMTair Flight 241: Aftermath

 Immediately after the crash, South Korean aviation authorities held safety inspections on PMTair and six other foreign airlines.
 The other six were Dalavia, Garuda Indonesia Airlines, Iran Air, Royal Khmer Airlines, Sakhalinsk Airlines and Vladivostok Air.
 Cambodian authorities later suspended all domestic flights of PMTAir.
 Flights were only allowed to resume after the release of the investigation report.
-The airliner eventually ceased all operations in 2008.
+The airline eventually ceased all operations in 2008.

 In 2011, a Korean court ruled in favour of the lawsuits from 11 families of the victims and ordered PMTAir to pay compensations to the families with a total of KRW 3.2 billion.